 The Full Story

-In 2006, the newly arrived head of the local administration of Leh District, Deputy Commissioner (DC) or District Magistrate (DM) Mr MK Dwivedi, started attacking various non-governmental organisations (NGOs) of Ladakh.
+In 2006, the newly arrived head of the local administration of Leh District, Deputy Commissioner (DC) or District Magistrate (DM), started attacking various non-governmental organisations (NGOs) of Ladakh.
 To his surprise, the NGOs united and fought back, starting a legal case against his unwarranted orders.
 He responded with further attacks, and several environmental and sustainable development projects fell victim.

-In 2007, after a year-long struggle with local NGOS, Mr Dwivedi levelled a set of false allegations against SECMOL director Wangchuk.
+In 2007, after a year-long struggle with local NGOS, the DC levelled a set of false allegations against SECMOL director Wangchuk.
 When we informed the public about it and they came out on the streets in protest, this official misused his powers and banned all our communication with the public, as if we were a terrorist outfit!

 At that point the DC imposed ‘Section 144’, prohibiting us from holding gatherings or even sending out material to the public.
 With the police waiting in Leh bazaar to stop protests, the public was intimidated and we learned of several groups that had intended to protest or deliver statements of support but turned back.
 Even the local All India Radio station refused to read statements in support of SECMOL, citing orders from the DC.
 Meanwhile certain people who were opposed to education reform and the accountability it had brought conducted vigorous campaigns to prevent teachers, Village Education Committee members, and other supporters from expressing their views.

 Because of all this, we had to withdraw from our longstanding partnership in government school reform activities — even though the President of India, Dr APJ Kalam, had come here in the summer of 2006 to launch a new phase of education reform in Ladakh that was to be (again) a collaboration between the Hill Council (LAHDC Leh) and SECMOL.